Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Without a full team of marketers to back you, consistently posting the right type of content across every platform is just too time-consuming.

-Focus on the One Platform Where Your Target Audience Is Most Active
+Focus on the One Platform Where Your Audience Is Most Active

 Start by asking yourself what demographics you're targeting and what pain points you can address.
 The answers will guide you in choosing the right platform and tailoring your content to your target audience.